Registration is subject to acceptance of our Terms & Conditions

-Organisations purchasing multiple licences can purchase licences for End Users and upload the licences at any time within 12-months of the invoice date.
-Once uploaded licences expire 12-months after upload.
-All licences purchased must be allocated to End Users within 12-months of the date of the invoice.
+Organisations purchasing multiple Licences can purchase Licences for End Users and upload the Licences at any time within 12-months of the invoice date.
+Once uploaded, Licences expire after 12-months.
+All Licences purchased must be allocated to End Users within 12-months of the date of the invoice.

-In addition to the annual single user licence fee, eIntegrity provides monthly subscription purchase options for some programmes when purchasing licences online via the eIntegrity website.
-When selecting a monthly subscription option, you accept that:
+In addition to the annual single user Licence fee, eIntegrity provides a monthly payment plan option for some programmes when purchasing Licences online via the eIntegrity website.
+When selecting a payment plan option, you accept that:

-- Payments are automatically debited from your given payment method each subscription period
+- Payments are automatically debited from your chosen payment method each subscription period

 - Payments automatically continue unless cancelled by you